 Get unlimited access to topics curated for our current and future customers and partners.
 New sessions are added regularly, plus we have a wide variety of on-demand sessions.

 The robotic process automation (RPA) market is expected to grow to $13.39 billion by 2030.
 To put that in perspective, a stack of 13 billion $1 bills would be about 883 miles high.

-RPA application in the call centre is increasing in popularity because it increases productivity and improves security for any company, but especially those with contact centres.
+RPA application in the call center is increasing in popularity because it increases productivity and improves security for any company, but especially those with contact centers.
 But first, let’s define RPA.

-What is RPA in the Call Centre Environment?
+What is RPA in the Call Center Environment?

-Robotic process automation bots are used in contact centres to automatically perform repetitive tasks.
+Robotic process automation bots are used in contact centers to automatically perform repetitive tasks.
 Bots automate these tasks with or without an agent’s involvement.

 What is the Difference Between Attended and Unattended RPA?

 Attended RPA bots automatically pull up and fill in information on agents’ desktops to assist them with calls, chats and other forms of communication with customers.